gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

     code ~/gear/contracts/counter
     ```

-5. In the `counter` folder, configure `Cargo.toml` for our contract to be properly built:
+5. In the `counter` folder, configure `Cargo.toml` for our program to be properly built:

     ```toml
     [package]